Stealthing & Sabotaging Condoms: What You Need To Know

 Here is a list of what to do if stealthing happens to you or if you are a recent victim of stealthing:

-- Take an emergency dosage of PrEP (pre-exposure prophylaxis), a FDA-approved antiretroviral pill taken reduces your chances of contracting certain viral infections like HIV, within three days (72 hours) of when the high-risk sexual encounter occurred.
+- Take an emergency dosage of PEP (post-exposure prophylaxis), an FDA-approved antiretroviral pill taken reduces your chances of contracting certain viral infections like HIV, within three days (72 hours) of when the high-risk sexual encounter occurred.

 - If you’re a woman who wants to avoid an unplanned or unwanted pregnancy, get an emergency dose of Plan B (the morning-after pill).